Air consists of nitrogen. Revolutionary change in air composition

 4. Plant more green plants, especially in offices where there are computers.

-5. It is advisable to visit resorts located on the sea or in the mountains once a year.
+5. It is advisable to visit resorts located by the sea or in the mountains once a year.

 What gases does air consist of?

-Every day, every second, people breathe in and out, completely without thinking about the air.
+Every day, every second, people inhale and exhale without thinking about the air at all.
 People do not react to him in any way, despite the fact that he surrounds them everywhere.
-Despite its weightlessness and invisibility to the human eye, the air has a rather complex structure.
-It includes the interrelationship of several gases:
+Despite its weightlessness and invisibility for human eye, air has a rather complex structure.
+It involves the interrelation of several gases:

 • Nitrogen.